Granite Worktops Cost

 Granite Worktop Prices

-Let’s take a closer look at the estimated supply cost of granite kitchen worktops (not including labour fees).
-For consistency, the following granite prices are based on a worktop that is 650mm deep and 30mm thick:
+Let's take a closer look at the estimated supply cost of granite kitchen worktops and work surfaces (not including labour fees).
+For consistency, the following granite prices are based on a worktop that is 3,000mm long, 650mm deep, and 30mm thick:

 |---|---|